 By: Bahar Gholipour, LiveScience Staff Writer

-The study was published today (Jan.
-5) in the Journal of the American College of Cardiology.
+The study was published today (June 19) in The Journal of American Medical Association.